paultcochrane/blog-travis-ci-com/_posts/2014-08-20-upcoming-build-environment-updates----august.md

 `lein` will point to Leiningen 2.4.3, but `lein2` will be available as before.

-Those repositories which use `lein` needs to be updated to invoke `lein1` instead.
+Those repositories which use `lein` need to be updated to invoke `lein1` instead.